 Application for Recognition of Exemption

 To apply for recognition by the IRS of exempt status under section 501(c)(3) of the Code, use a Form 1023-series application.
 The application must be complete and accompanied by the appropriate user fee.
 See Application Process for a step-by-step review of what an organization needs to know and to do in order to apply for recognition by the IRS of tax-exempt status.
 Frequently asked questions about applying for exemption generally, and Form 1023 specifically, are also available.
-You may also want to take our on-line mini-course about applying for exemption.
+You may also want to view some of our tools designed to help you apply for exemption.